ToxicFrog/doom-mods/indestructable/README.md

 This mod should be compatible with almost anything; the main exception is things that rely heavily on scripted damage that bypasses defences and damage modifiers.

-If using it with Gun Bonsai, load Indestructable *first*.

 ## License

 This is released under the same MIT license as the rest of this repo.
 See [COPYING.md](./COPYING.md) for details.